 The Marine Sentinel Sites Programme is improving our knowledge of marine ecosystems through research in some marine reserves.
-It was started in 2018 with support from Air New Zealand.

 The programme supports diverse projects, from mapping the seafloor to counting penguin footprints.
 These projects are led by researchers, citizen scientists those with rights over tribal land (mana whenua) and government, all working together to learn more about the ocean.